dletorey/rebuild/src/leets/se-asia/Vietnam/hue-city.md

 ---
-title: "Train to Hue"
+title: "Train to Huế"
 subTitle: "and the imperial city"
-description: "Today we got a train from Da Nang to Hue, the old capital of Vietnam."
+description: "Today we got a train from Da Nang to Huế, the old capital of Vietnam."
-tags: ["Transfer", "Train", "Hue", "Craft beer"]
+tags: ["Transfer", "Train", "Huế", "Craft beer"]
 date: 2025-12-08
 album: https://flickr.com/photos/dletorey/albums/72177720330810010
 ---